Services provided by health and safety specialists

 - work organisation, such as machine-paced work, as it affects health

 Radiation protection advisers

-- Advice on monitoring, risk assessment and production methods.
+- monitoring, risk assessment and production methods.

 - Conducting environmental monitoring.